Women's Research Assistance Program (WRAP) frequently asked questions

 What are the eligibility criteria for WRAP funding?

-The Applicant Organisation must be a Queensland university or publicly funded research institution based in Queensland that:
+The Applicant Organisation must be a Queensland university or research institute/organisation based in Queensland that:

 The Primary Researcher is the researcher nominated by the Applicant Organisation who will benefit from the WRAP funding.
 The Primary Researcher must: